tmoris/Sign-Up-Form/README.md

-While working on this project i have learnt how to:- use CSS grid for styling page  and create reponsive layouts.
-I have also learnt;  how organize work using scss partial files,  use of mixins and accessing of scss variables. using @use.
+While working on this project i have learnt how to:- use CSS grid for styling page  and create reponsive layouts. organize work using scss partial files, use of mixins and accessing of scss variables using @use.
 I have also leart client-side form validations.